Pressidentt/Application_Security_Verification_Standard/README.md

-# Translation of the document
+# Translation of the Application Security Verification Standard 4.0